burmilla/os2/README.md

 built using normal `docker build` and if you wish to customize the OS image all you need to do is create a new `Dockerfile`.

-### rancherd

-RancherOS v2 includes no container runtime, Kubernetes distribution, or Rancher itself.
-All of these assests are dynamically pulled at runtime.
-All that is included in RancherOS is [rancherd](https://github.com/rancher/rancherd) which is responsible for bootstrapping RKE2/k3s and Rancher from an OCI registry.
-This means an update to containerd, k3s, RKE2, or Rancher does not require an OS upgrade or node reboot.

 ### cloud-init

 RancherOS v2 is initially configured using a simple version of `cloud-init`.
 It is not expected that one will need to do a lot of customization to RancherOS as the core OS's sole purpose is to run Rancher and Kubernetes and not serve as a generic Linux distribution.

-### RancherOS Operator

-RancherOS v2 includes an operator that is responsible for managing OS upgrades and assiting with secure device onboarding (SDO).

 ### openSUSE Leap